BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-02-simple-oapp.md

 ### Step 3: Wire Contracts (Configure Cross-Chain Connections)

-Note that solana peer configuration requires a custom config file and will require the manual deployment as shown below.
+Note that solana peer configuration requires a custom config file and will require the manual deployment, also the solana Oapp needs to be deployed first as well from a repository that supports solana.

 After deployment, contracts need to be "wired" to establish trusted peer relationships and configure messaging parameters.